ugreg/virtual-entities/README.md

 Deploy REST API with OData.

-# Get your own Test Dataset
+# Get your own test Dataset

 Used [Mockaroo](https://mockaroo.com/) to generate test data.
 ```bash